sulaiman7667/caching-experiment/caching/instructions.md

      cycle round.
 2. an LRU strategy.
    * Assume ```N``` slots.
-   * Keep track of how recently each slot has been used ( access or stored).
+   * Keep track of how recently each slot has been used (accessed or stored).
    * If the cache is full and a new value needs to be stored, we remove the entry from the slot that was least recently used and replace with the new value.